-When I get older, I tell her that people never think I’m Puerto Rican.
+I tell her now that a lot of people never think I’m Puerto Rican.
 I’ve been asked if I am Yemenese, Ethiopian, Brazilian, Pakistani, Egyptian,etc. and I tell her I just smile and say, “No. I’m Puerto Rican but thank you for the compliment because (fill-in-the-blank) women are so gorgeous.”

-She laughs and says, “All I see is a little light skinned Puerto Rican girl.”
+She laughs and says, “Esos personas no saben na’…All I see is a little light skinned Puerto Rican girl.”

 In 2015, I attended the VONA writing workshops in Miami, Florida.
 VONA is a safe space for writers of color, the only multi-genre week-long writing workshop for writers of color in the nation.
 I was insulated by the warmth of being surrounded by people who fully understood me, people of color whose passion for writing was the same as my own.
 I felt at home.
 When I went to VONA in 2014 in California, I experienced a period of mourning after VONA ended.
 It was why I stayed an extra week in California before returning to reality.
 I did the same for the 2015 VONA.
 My father lives in Florida, a short half hour car ride from where VONA was being held so it was an easy choice.
 I was able to spend time with my dad and decompress from VONA, emotionally and mentally preparing myself for the reality of a world that didn’t feel as safe, didn’t feel as good.